The Project

 Shopping Cart

-The cart validates stock in real-time — if a product goes out of stock or the requested quantity exceeds available inventory, the user is notified immediately.
-Coupon codes (WELCOME10, SUMMER20, FREESHIP, SAVE50) can be applied at this stage.
+The cart validates stock in real-time — if a product goes out of stock or the requested quantity exceeds inventory, the user is notified immediately.
+Coupon codes (WELCOME10, SUMMER20, FREESHIP, SAVE50) can be applied.

 Checkout

 Checkout is a multi-step flow: select or add a shipping address, review the order summary, and confirm.
-Order confirmation emails are sent via the Resend API (or printed to console in development mode).
+Order confirmation emails are sent via the Resend API.

 Order Detail

-Customers can view their order history with full details — items, quantities, prices, shipping address, and tracking information.
-Public order tracking is also available by order number + email (no login required).
+Customers can view order history with full details — items, quantities, prices, shipping address, and tracking information.
+Public order tracking is available by order number + email (no login required).

 Reviews in Chinese

 The review system supports ratings and text reviews.
-The database is seeded with 142 reviews across products.
-Customers can write their own reviews for products they’ve purchased.
+The database is seeded with 142 reviews.
+Customers can also save products to their wishlist.

 Admin Panel